mozilla-services/heka/docs/source/config/outputs/elasticsearch.rst

 message into a JSON structure *and* to prepend that with the appropriate ElasticSearch `BulkAPI
 <http://www.elasticsearch.org/guide/en/elasticsearch/reference/current/docs-
 bulk.html>`_ indexing JSON.
-Usually this output is used in conjunction with one of the ElasticSearch-specific encoder plugins, such as :ref:`config_esjsonencoder` or :ref:`config_eslogstashv0encoder`.
+Usually this output is used in conjunction with an ElasticSearch-specific encoder plugin, such as :ref:`config_esjsonencoder`, :ref:`config_eslogstashv0encoder`, or :ref:`config_espayload`.

 Config: